m-ld/m-ld-todomvc-vanillajs/readme.md

 ## Trying It Out

 1. `git clone`
-2. `npm install`
-3. `node relay.mjs` (starts the message relay server on localhost)

-   🚧 This will shortly be replaced with a default online gateway
-4. Navigate to `index.html`
+2. Navigate to `index.html`
-5. When ready, copy the URL and paste it into another browser
+3. When ready, copy the URL and paste it into another browser

 ## License